Mount Baldy, AKA Mount San Antonio, is the highest peak (10,069ft) in the San Gabriel mountains northeast of Los Angeles.

 You can start your hike from Top of the Notch after riding the Sugar Pine chairlift.

-If you feel like challenging yourself, you can forego the lift and hike along a service road from Manker Campground, Mt Baldy, CA, 91759, USA.
+If you want to challenge yourself, you can forgo the lift and hike along a service road from Manker Campground, Mt Baldy, CA, 91759, USA.

 Warning: It is not advisable to hike this trail when it is covered in snow.
 It is perilous.
 Check Mt Baldy weather report here before you go.